siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

                   anonymous     | STATS_VIEW
                   authenticated | REPORT_MODIFY MILESTONE_MODIFY

-  A `list of permissssions
-  <http://trac.edgewall.org/wiki/0.11/TracPermissions>`_ can be found on Trac's
+  A `list of permissions <http://trac.edgewall.org/wiki/0.11/TracPermissions>`_ can be found on Trac's wiki.
-  wiki.

 ``header-logo``